Matthew Mellon: Career

-Personal life and death
+Personal life

 Mellon had bipolar disorder, as did his father.
 Before their 2016 divorce, Mellon lived in New York City with his wife Nicole Hanley and their two children.
 He also had a daughter whom he raised jointly with his former wife, Tamara Mellon, the co-founder of shoe company Jimmy Choo.
 Prior to his marriage to Hanley, he was engaged to entrepreneur Noelle Reno, with whom he established a cashmere knitwear line.

 Mellon's reported addiction to the prescription opioid OxyContin was said to be costing him $100,000 a month.
 He was quoted as saying "OxyContin is like legal heroin.
 And it needs to be addressed."

 At the end of 2017, Mellon moved from New York to Los Angeles, renting a house in the Hollywood Hills for $150,000 a month.
 There, he led an active social life and began to spend much time with Kick Kennedy, the daughter of Robert F. Kennedy, Jr. In late March 2018, Mellon dined with President Donald Trump.

+Death

-Mellon died in April 2018 in Cancun, Mexico, where he was planning to check into the Clear Sky Recovery clinic, which specializes in ibogaine therapy, a medication with psychedelic properties.
+Mellon died in April 2018 in Cancun, Mexico, where he was planning to check into the Clear Sky Recovery clinic, which specializes in therapy utilising ibogaine, a medication with psychedelic properties.
 However, he was reported to have died in a hotel room in Cancun before arrival at the clinic, suffering a fatal heart attack after taking ayahuasca, a hallucinogenic drink.